 Fertilizers and pesticides destroy the soil structure.

-Mosses or Bryophytes are indicator of soil pollution.
+Mosses or Bryophytes are indicators of soil pollution.

-Removal of topmost layer of soil by wind, water or other activities is called soil erosion.
+Removal of the topmost layer of soil by wind, water or other activities is called soil erosion.

 Causes of soil erosion